feralpigman/mm5_prac_hack/README.md

 **Planned Features**
 * Screen frame counter.
+* Skip weapon get and castle cutscenes.

 **Known issues**
 * When warping from weapon menu to stage select screen, the screen displays random sprites.
 * When warping from D4, the stage select menu can have a weird palette.
 This doesn't seem to happen on the top floor, but does on the bottom floor.
 This doesn't affect further gameplay as far as I'm aware of.
+* Beating a robot master blacks oit his portait, but you should still be able to reselect it, or select the corresponding castle stage.

 **Credits**
 * Huge shoutouts to Pinkus for giving me really helpful advice for starting out, as well as making the MM3 practice hack, without which I probably wouldn't have been able to accomplish anything.